FinTech Insurance

 Creating new products or services underpinned by new technologies and business models is likely to increase the risks faced by a company, its directors and its investors.
 In many jurisdictions, directors face unlimited personal liability and companies face a range of operational risks, as well as risks relating to intellectual property and regulatory and transactional liabilities.

 Aon’s specialist FinTech team understands the challenges of connecting new business models into traditional insurance products and has the expertise to navigate the insurance market in pursuit of the best deal for our clients.
-We have worked with insurers to develop solutions that protect against some of the unique exposures faced by FinTechs, to help secure the value of your business and give comfort customers and investors alike.
+We have worked with insurers to look to develop solutions that protect against some of the unique exposures faced by FinTechs, to help secure the value of your business and give comfort customers and investors alike.

 Some core considerations are set out below: